American Bankers Association: Advocacy

 After the Dodd–Frank Wall Street Reform and Consumer Protection Act was signed into law by President Barack Obama on July 21, 2011, the American Bankers Association announced that it would advocate for revisions.
 The ABA declared that they would lobby for fewer regulations on the Volcker Rule, derivatives regulations, and other pieces of the bill.

 The ABA has been a vocal opponent of the practice of credit unions buying banks, making their opposition to the practice a top priority of their advocacy and lobbying efforts.

 The ABA is opposed to allowing merchants to choose between credit card transaction networks.
 Consumers and merchants would benefit from a reduction in fees credit card companies collect in interchange fees.
 Credit card fees in the US average 2-3% of the sale value, while in the EU, these hidden fees are capped at 0.3%.

 The ABA opposes a U.S. central bank digital currency (CBDC), ascribing high costs and risks to existing financial systems.
 In July 2025, the ABA issued its support of H.R.
 Bill 1919 Anti-CBDC Surveillance State Act, which would prohibit the Federal Reserve Banks from issuing a retail CBDC, and bar the Federal Reserve Board and the Department of Treasury from issuance of a CBDC without congressional approval.

 State bankers associations

 The ABA partners with 53 independent state bankers' groups through the State Bankers Association Alliance.
 Founded in 1885, the Texas Bankers Association became the nation's first state banking organization.
 By the time the Rhode Island Bankers Association was incorporated in 1915, there was an association in every state.

-Education and Public Outreach Programs
+Education and public outreach programs

 The ABA Foundation, a subsidiary of the ABA, organizes outreach programs that provide financial education and financial literacy.
 The Programs are run by the ABA Foundation, and include: